 How many devices do you have in your home?
 How many do your children have?
 It is a common theme, and an expensive one too.

-More recently vendors are producing Tablet-Laptop convertible devices, to provide the best of both worlds when you need a bit more than what a Tablet offers.
+More recently, vendors are producing Tablet-Laptop convertible devices, to provide the best of both worlds when you need a bit more than what a Tablet offers.
+An example of such a device is the Microsoft Surface Tablet.

 The idea behind the tablet notebook computer is to provide the middle ground between the convenience of tablet devices and the capability of laptops.